How Do I Know If I’m Enabling?

 So often in the addiction recovery process, family members and close friends are told that they need to “stop enabling” a loved one because it perpetuates the disease.
 But what exactly is enabling behavior?
 And how can someone know if they’re enabling?

-Helping families understand the answer to these questions is an important theme in our work at Feinberg Addiction Services.
+Helping families understand the answer to these questions is an important theme in our work at Feinberg Consulting.
 To support a loved one who is struggling with addiction in creating a long-term recovery, it’s absolutely critical that families understand how they can shift their behavior to increase the odds of success.

 What is Enabling Behavior?